Paparazzi Price Up 10.2% This Week (PAZZI)

-Paparazzi (CURRENCY:PAZZI) traded 0.1% lower against the dollar during the 24-hour period ending at 0:00 AM ET on August 23rd.
-One Paparazzi coin can currently be purchased for approximately $0.0003 or 0.00000001 BTC on cryptocurrency exchanges.
-Paparazzi has a total market capitalization of $13,244.31 and $102.00 worth of Paparazzi was traded on exchanges in the last 24 hours.
+Paparazzi (CURRENCY:PAZZI) traded 0.1% lower against the dollar during the 1-day period ending at 18:00 PM Eastern on August 26th.
+Paparazzi has a total market cap of $13,244.31 and $102.00 worth of Paparazzi was traded on exchanges in the last 24 hours.
+One Paparazzi coin can currently be purchased for approximately $0.0003 or 0.00000001 BTC on major cryptocurrency exchanges.
 During the last seven days, Paparazzi has traded 10.2% higher against the dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.